 After it ended, you could hear the audience of hardened marketing professionals gulp.
 There’s some serious emotional “feels” with this story which touches the soul of the average Aussie.

 Because that long journey home is an experience anyone who lives in Australia has felt.

 It taps into deep emotions people feel when they reconnect with friends and family after a long journey home.

 And Qantas is there as the guide to help their customers along the way.

 The way they tell the story in this advert?

 For Australians, there’s no one else you’d want to come home with, than Qantas.

-So, if you do want your advertising to be in that 0.1% of advertising that’s noticed and remembered, work out how you can tell a great story, that makes the customer the hero.
+So, if you want your advertising to be in that 0.1% that’s noticed and remembered, you craft a great story which makes the customer the hero.

 Because that’s what the value of storytelling can do for you.